subroy13/rsvddpd/README.md

 package mainly concerns with a special function for performing SVD in a robust way in presence of outliers.

-There are 2 primary functions in the package.
+There are 3 primary functions in the package.

 -   rSVDdpd - Performs the robust SVD of a numeric matrix *X*.
 -   simSVD - Simulates different scenarios to compare performances of SVD algorithms under outlier contamination.
+-   cv.alpha - It computes the optimal robustness parameter *α* for the `rSVDdpd` algorithm based on the data matrix *X*.

 ## Installation